 3. Which taxis to get.

-Bluebird Taxis are your go-to option.
+Bluebird Taxis are the only taxis worth getting in Bali.
 Of the various companies in Bali, Bluebird has the best reputation and consistent quality of drivers.

 The taxis in Bali are universally blue in colour, so check for the Bluebird branding on the side of the car.
 Plain blue unaffiliated taxis have a much higher proportion of cowboy drivers looking for any chance to rip off tourists.